 Child Care Aware® of America

-Child Care Aware® of America is our nation’s leading voice for child care.
-We work with more than 600 state and local Child Care Resource and Referral agencies to ensure that families in every local community have access to quality, affordable child care.
+Child Care Aware® of America ist he nation's leading voice for child care, working with more than 600 state and local Child Care Resource and Referral agencies to ensure that families in every community have access to quality affordable child care.

 Children's Defense Fund

-The Children's Defense Fund exists to provide a strong and effective voice for all the children of America, who cannot vote, lobby, or speak out for themselves.
-CDF focuses on health, education, child welfare, mental health, child care, adolescent pregnancy, family income, and youth employment.
+The Children's Defense Fund exists to provide a strong and effective voice for all the children of America who cannot vote, lobby, or speak for themselves.
+CDF focuses on health, education, child welfare, mental health, child care, adolescent pregnancy, family income and youth employment.

 Council for Exceptional Children

-The Council for Exceptional Children is the largest international professional organization dedicated to improving educational outcomes for individuals with exceptionalities.
-The organization's divisions cover many aspects related to exceptional children including learning disabilities, behavioral disorders, mental retardation & developmental disabilities, gifted, and visual handicaps.
+The Council for Exceptional Children is the largest international professional organization devoted to improving educational outcomes for individuals with exceptionalitites.
+Covering many aspects related to exceptional children including learning disabilities, behavioral disorders, mental retardation & developmental disabilties, gifted, and visual handicaps.

 Girl Scouts of the USA

 Girl Scouts of the USA is the world's preeminent organization dedicated solely to girls where, in an accepting and nurturing environment, girls build character and success in the real world.
 Founded in 1912 by Juliette Gordon Low, Girl Scouts' membership has grown from 18 members in Savannah, Georgia, to 3.6 million members throughout the United States, including U.S. territories, and in more than 90 countries through USA Girl Scouts Overseas.

 Address:: 420 5th Avenue, New York, NY 10018